litec-hasp/MSGraph-intro/README.md

 # Microsoft Graph Introduction

-This repo uses reveal.js version 4.4.0 (see [reveal.js (github)](https://github.com/hakimel/reveal.js) for latest reveal.js tag).
-See [how to host reveal.js on github-pages](https://martinomensio.medium.com/how-to-host-reveal-js-slides-on-github-pages-and-have-a-tidy-repository-1a363944c38d) on how to update to a newer version.
+This repository trys to give an introdcution to Microsofts MS Graph API.

+Focus is on usage

+- of the REST API
+- with PowerShell

 ## Presentation

 Have a look at the demo github pages of this template repo: <https://litec-hasp.github.io/MSGraph-intro>.

+---
+## Additonal Information

-## Setup
+### Setup (Presentation)

 1. ~~Create a new github repo which uses this template.~~
    - ~~start with a public repo and change this to a private after complete setup~~